Frenet Curves and Successor Curves: Generic Parametrizations of the Helix and Slant Helix: Frenet Space Curves

 If $\Kal F_1$ is at least $C^2$ and has positive Lancret curvature $\omega_{1+}=\; \sqrt{\kappa_1^2+\tau_1^2}=:\omega$, then it has a uniquely (up to sign) determined, strongly regular predecessor apparatus

 \end{theorem} \begin{proof} The predecessor transformation is obviously the inverse of the successor transformation \ref{successor}.

 If $\kappa_1$ and $\tau_1$ never vanish simultaneously, they can be expressed in polar coordinates with radius $\omega_{1+}$ and angle $\phhi$.
 Observe that $\kappa_1\cos\phhi=\tau_1\sin\phhi$.
-Differentiating and multiplying with $\omega$ \,yields \,$\kappa_1'\tau_1-\kappa_1\tau_1'=\phhi'\omega^2$ \,and the result for $\tau$ follows.
-If $\kappa_1>0,\;\phhi=\arccot \tau_1/\kappa_1$. \end{proof} \begin{rem} The predecessor transformation for the strongly regular case was described in \cite{bilinski1955}.
-See also \cite{bilinski1963} and \cite{hartl}.
+Differentiating and multiplying with $\omega$ \,yields \,$\kappa_1\tau_1'-\kappa_1'\tau_1=\phhi'\omega^2$ \,and the result for $\tau$ follows.
+If $\kappa_1>0,\;\phhi=\arctan \tau_1/\kappa_1$. \end{proof} \begin{rem} The predecessor transformation for the strongly regular case was described in \cite{bilinski1955}.
+See also \cite{bilinski1963} and \cite{Hoschek1969}.
 Note that in general, there is no well-defined predecessor curve for a given Frenet curve because it depends on the choice of principal normal. \end{rem}

-\begin{rem}[Closed Curves and Periodic Frames] Under what conditions a Frenet curve is closed is an open problem, known as the {\em closed curve problem}.
-The existence of a periodic Frenet development is necessary but not sufficient for the curve to be closed.
+\begin{rem}[Closed Curves and Periodic Frames] Under what conditions a Frenet curve is closed is an open problem, known as the {\em closed curve problem} (\cite{fenchel1951}).
+The existence of a Frenet development that is periodic with respect to the arclength is necessary but not sufficient for the curve to be closed.
 Note that the arc length parametrization of a closed curve of length $L$ is obviously $L$-periodic but it need not have an $L$-periodic Frenet apparatus, only one that is $2L$-periodic (picture a Frenet frame along a Mobius strip reversing its orientation after each loop).

-The total torsion $\int_0^l \tau(s)ds$ over a curve segment is an invariant (modulo $\pi$) of the associated curve as long as the end points do not lie on a line segment (\ref{totaltorsion}).
+The total torsion of a closed curve is a curve invariant (modulo $\pi$) not depending on the choice of the Frenet frame (see \ref{totaltorsion}; \cite{wonglai}: 15\footnote{Wong and Lai (1967) mistakenly state that the total torsion is a curve invariant modulo $2\pi$.}.)
 In the case of a periodic Frenet apparatus,\, $\Kal F(s+P)=\Kal F(s)$ for all $s$, the {\em torsion angle} $\int_{s_0}^{s_0+P}\tau(s)\, ds \mod \pi$ is a curve invariant at least if $\kappa(s_0)\neq 0$.
 It corresponds to the change in the polar angle of the equivalent Bishop development (theorem \ref{inversebishop}).
 Any Bishop apparatus, and consequently any successor apparatus $\Kal F_1$, is periodic if and only if the total torsion of $\Kal F$ is a rational multiple of $\pi$ (theorem \ref{successor}).

 Conversely, if $\Kal F_1$ is periodic with positive Lancret curvature, its Frenet development is a twodimensional closed loop not meeting the origin.
 Any predecessor apparatus is also periodic and its total torsion corresponds to the polar angle traversed during a full loop (theorem \ref{predecessor}), therefore it is an integer multiple of $2\pi$.
 If $\kappa_1>0$, the Frenet development cannot loop around the origin and the total torsion of the predecessor curve vanishes (compare \cite{hartl}: 37). \end{rem}